Crunch-io/apidocs/source/includes/_endpoint-projects.md

 ## Projects

-Projects represent groups of users that share a common set of datasets.
+Projects represent groups of users or teams that share a common set of datasets.
 Any user can belong to none or many projects.

 They live under /projects/ and will list the projects that the authenticated user